 If you are thinking of traveling abroad with your ESA, you might be wondering whether they will need a passport.

-Documents such as the ESA Evaluation Letter, Travel Letter, and Housing Letter make these processes possible.
-These documents allow for exemptions of travel and housing pet fees, which can reduce the owner’s anxiety and minimize costs.
+Documents such as the ESA Evaluation Letter and Housing Letter make these processes possible.
+The Housing Letter allows for exemption from no-pet policies and pet fees under the Fair Housing Act, which can reduce the owner’s anxiety and minimize costs.
+Air travel is different — since a 2021 DOT rule change, airlines are no longer required to accommodate ESAs, so no letter can guarantee cabin access; check directly with your airline before flying.
 Certain dog passports are actually summaries from a vet stating whether the animal is up to date on shots and vaccinations.

 ESA Evaluation Letter